adbar/trafilatura/README.rst

 :Issue tracker:  https://github.com/adbar/trafilatura/issues

-*Trafilatura* scrapes the main text of web pages while preserving some structure.
-The extraction focuses on the main content, which is usually the part displayed centrally, without the left or right bars, the header or the footer, but including potential titles and comments.
-All the operations needed from web page download to HTML parsing are handled seamlessly, including scraping and textual analysis.
+*Trafilatura* downloads web pages, scrapes main text and comments while preserving some structure, and converts to TXT, XML & TEI-XML.
+All the operations needed are handled seamlessly.

 In a nutshell, with Python: